kubernetes/enhancements/keps/sig-apps/4650-stateful-set-update-claim-template/README.md

 | at revision B | existing | wait for Pod to be ready |

 Note that when Pod is at revision B but PVC is at revision A, we will not update PVC.
-Such state can only happen when user set `volumeClaimUpdatePolicy` to `InPlace` when the feature-gate of KCM is disabled, or disable the previously enabled feature-gate.
+Such state can only happen when user set `volumeClaimUpdateStrategy` to `InPlace` when the feature-gate of KCM is disabled, or disable the previously enabled feature-gate.
 We require user to initiate another rollout to update the PVCs, to avoid any surprise.

-When `volumeClaimUpdatePolicy` is updated from `OnClaimDelete` to `InPlace`, StatefulSet controller will begin to add claim templates to ControllerRevision, which will change its hash and trigger an rollout.
+When `volumeClaimUpdateStrategy` is updated from `OnClaimDelete` to `InPlace`, StatefulSet controller will begin to add claim templates to ControllerRevision, which will change its hash and trigger an rollout.
 The rollout works like a volumeClaimTemplates only rollout above.
 In this case, step 3 will be no-op if PVC is not changed actually (apart from adding the new controller-revision-hash label), so the rollout should proceed really fast.

-When `volumeClaimUpdatePolicy` is updated from `InPlace` to `OnClaimDelete`, StatefulSet controller will begin to remove claim templates to ControllerRevision, which will change its hash and trigger an rollout.
+When `volumeClaimUpdateStrategy` is updated from `InPlace` to `OnClaimDelete`, StatefulSet controller will begin to remove claim templates to ControllerRevision, which will change its hash and trigger an rollout.
 PVCs will not be touched and Pods will be updated with new `controller-revision-hash` label.